 Students in OSHC (with parental consent) will be signed out by the music tutor to attend their music lesson, and then signed back into OSHC.

 If your child (or another child in a paired or group lesson) is in OSHC, the time spent locating the child(ren) is part of the lesson time.
 It is up to parents and children to make it as easy for the tutor to locate the child as quickly as possible in order to minimise the time gap between classes.

-Tutors in the program are paid at Victorian Music Teachers’ Association (VMTA) recommended rates for individual lessons, paired and group lessons as well as ensembles.
-For paired and group lessons, tutors offer a discounted rate.
+Tutors in the program are paid at Victorian Music Teachers’ Association (VMTA) recommended rates for individual lessons and ensembles.
+For paired and group lessons, tutors offer a discounted VMTA rate.
 Parents pay tutors directly, one term in advance.
 An account is issued early each term.
 If payment is not received by the required date, the tutor is entitled to suspend lessons until payment is received.

 Please pay the fee at the via Compass or Qkr! once you have received confirmation of lesson/s.

 5.5 Submission of an enrolment form constitutes a commitment to learning an instrument for a full year.
 In the event of an unexpected change in circumstances, a minimum of four weeks’ notice prior to the end of the current term is required.
 Notice must be made in writing to both the tutor and the music coordinators.
 If less than four weeks’ notice is given, then the student will be required commit to the following term.

 While not guaranteed, we will attempt to find a replacement student, if this is successful no further payment will be required once the new student starts.
 This is to make it fair for tutors, children in paired and group lesson, and parents.
 Extenuating circumstances will also be considered by the tutors, school and music coordinators.